Euphredes/Euphredes/README.txt

 This Ship is two-story.
 Belowdeck has four rooms, starting with AUTHORITY and ending with BOUNTIFUL.
-I just gave you, Mr. Cole, a tour of the topdeck of my Ship.
+I just gave you, Game Warden, a tour of the topdeck of my Ship.
 Walk downstairs.

            Foot